pej0918/pej0918/README.md

 </div><br>

 ### Hello🖐️
-* I'm dreaming of becoming a Data Scientist.
+* I'm dreaming of becoming a AI researcher.
 * I'm interested in DeepLearning, especially Multi-Modal and NLP.

 ### Experience🔭